"Get down there and eat it!" Joe shoved Daniel to the ground, but the foreign teen kept his mouth shut.

 "There," Geil pointed, but it it wasn't the right word.

-Daniel got back up, walking away from the desk.
-“Keep working,” he said, looking around at Geil’s room.
+Daniel stood up and started venturing from the desk.
+"Keep working," he said, looking around at Geil's room.
 There were child things; toys, clothes, play sets.

-“I can’t spell “elephant”,” Geil sounded.
-Daniel walked to the boy’s bed, sitting on it and looking at his bedside table.
+"I can't spell "elephant"," Geil sounded.
+Daniel walked to the boy's bed and sat on it, where he looked at the side table.

 "Sound it out," the teen said, looking at a photograph.
 It was framed, of a young Arty and an older man.
 The man's hair was dark, and he had a hand on Arty's shoulder.